-As wonderful as winter can be for photographers, with its opportunities for frosty macro scenes and misty landscapes, our favourite time of year to take pictures is spring.
+As wonderful as winter can be for photographers, with its opportunities to shoot frosty macro scenes and photograph beautiful snowy landscapes, our favourite time of year to take pictures is spring.
 The warmer weather, the bursts of colour and landscape springing back to life always make it an inspiring time of year to be a photographer.
 In this tutorial we’ll share some of our best spring photography tips to help you make the most of your ventures out with your camera.

 Sometimes we think we have to have all the answers before we go take pictures somewhere, but often you can learn a lot – and get better pictures – simply by asking someone for guidance.
 What we mean is, if you’re shooting in a new location, ask someone who works or lives there if they know the best places to take photos.